What were the GMMG Camaro programs?

 In addition to Camaros, the GMMG shop developed performance-oriented limited editions of Pontiac Firebird Trans Ams for Carl Black Pontiac in Kennesaw, Georgia, and a run of bright orange Chevrolet Silverado pickup trucks in collaboration with major home improvement retailer Home Depot.

-GMMG Camaros are highly sought after by collectors and enthusiasts due to their rarity and exceptional performance.
-Only a limited number were produced, with each car custom-built to the buyer's specifications.
+GMMG Camaros are prized by collectors and enthusiasts for their rarity and performance upgrades.
+Only a limited number were produced, with each model featuring consistent modifications and notable performance enhancements, making them distinctive within the fourth-generation Camaro generation.

 How many GMMG Camaros were made?

-The GMMG shop modified around 378 collectible 4th-generation Camaros between the 2000 and 2002 model years.
+The GMMG shop modified around 378 4th-generation Camaros between the 2000 and 2002 model years.

 These limited-edition models were part of exclusive programs with partner dealerships like Berger Chevrolet and Earnhardt Chevrolet.